AlexYrlv/AlexYrlv/README.md

 ## Projects

 **1. Market Platform**
-_Description:_ Creating a complete e-commerce platform where users can browse products, add items to their shopping cart, and make purchases.
+_Description:_ Creating a market platform where users can browse products, add items to their shopping cart, and make purchases.
-_Technologies:_ DRF, Fastapi, PostgreSQL, Docker, React
+_Technologies:_ DRF, PostgreSQL, Docker, React

 **3. Cryptocurrency Trading Bot**
 _Description:_ Developed a bot that automates cryptocurrency trading using predefined strategies.
 The bot analyzes market data and executes trades based on the algorithms.